 Pattern day trading is where you buy and sell securities based on patterns that you see in the market.
 The goal of pattern day trading is to make profits by taking advantage of short-term price movements.
 To do this, you need to develop a rule for how you will trade securities based on the patterns that you see.

-A trader that wishes to day trade is considered to be a pattern day trader.
+A futures trader that wishes to day trade is considered to be a pattern day trader.
 The pattern day trader rule states that, if you wish to day trade as a pattern trader, you will need $25,000 minimum in your account.

 If your account is under the $25,000 threshold, you will only be able to trade 3 intra-day trades per week.
 This seriously limits a trader’s ability to build an account.
 The pattern day trader rule is the least liked rule amongst new day traders within the stock market.

 Luckily for Futures traders, not such rule exists.
 Futures traders are able to access the markets with no limits to trade numbers at a much smaller cost.

 Low Entry Requirements